DorSkoler/cloud-ex2/README.md

-# Distributed Hashing System
+# Dynamic Workload System

-The Distributed Hashing System is a server-worker architecture that performs distributed hashing computations.
+The Dynamic Workload System is a server-worker architecture that performs distributed hashing computations.
 It consists of a server and multiple worker nodes that collaborate to process hash computations efficiently.

 ## Features